-Let $\CCC$ be a pseudo-abelian category and $\mathfrak{C}$ be the set of the isomorphism classes of objects of $\CCC$.
-We say that the category $\CCC$ satisfies the \emph{Krull-Schmidt principle} if the monoid $(\mathfrak{C},\oplus)$ is free.
-While A. Vishik has shown that the Krull-Schmidt principle holds for the motives of quadrics (even in the case of \emph{integral coefficients}, see \cite{vish}) the Krull-Schmidt principle also holds for the motives of geometrically split $F$-varieties satisfying the nilpotence principle in $\CM(F;\mathbb{F})$ by \cite[Corollary 3.3]{hoi}.
+\textbf{The Krull-Schmidt property.} Let $\CCC$ be a pseudo-abelian category and $\mathfrak{C}$ be the set of the isomorphism classes of objects of $\CCC$.
+We say that the category $\CCC$ satisfies the \emph{Krull-Schmidt property} if the monoid $(\mathfrak{C},\oplus)$ is free.
+The Krull-Schmidt property holds for the motives of geometrically split $F$-varieties satisfying the Rost nilpotence principle in $\CM(F;\mathbb{F})$ by \cite[Corollary 2.6]{upper}.\\